-The course aims to strengthen the conceptual knowledge related to Environmental science learn at School level and lay foundation for further learning of the subject through this course on Environmental Biotechnology which is a prerequisite for higher courses in Biotechnology.
+The course aims to strengthen the conceptual knowledge related to Environmental science learn at School level and lay foundation for further learning of the subject through this course on

+Environmental Biotechnology which is a prerequisite for higher courses in Biotechnology.

-Upon completion of this course, the students will able to describe factors leading to Environmental degradation, describe different types of biotechnological applications or means through which environmental problems can be solved, explain principles and major processes of bioremediation and phytoremediation, Identify and formulate strategies for the conservation of environment through biotechnological means to achieve goals of sustainable management under the given legislative measures.
+Upon completion of this course, the students will able to describe factors leading to through which environmental problems can be solved, explain principles and major processes of bioremediation and phytoremediation, Identify and formulate strategies for the conservation of environment through biotechnological means to achieve goals of sustainable management under the given legislative measures.